AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - You can see bands where the seam has hopped to a different edge of the print.

-    - *(This example is from Discord and the pressure advance is a bit too low, but it helps to better demonstrate the effect)*
+    - *(This example is from Discord.
+The pressure advance is a bit too low, but it helps to better demonstrate the effect)*

     - ![](/Images/seamjump.png)